Kathryn Spence – Trainee Associate

 Graduating with Flying Colours

 During her internship, Megan Scarff had the opportunity to support MovementWorks presentations at two professional conferences.
-She has successfully completed her training and with a project focused on the topic of Inclusivity and will be supporting the MovementWorks presentation at the SEN Show.
+She has successfully completed her training, and with a project focused on the topic of Inclusivity supported the MovementWorks presentation at the 2016 SEN Show.
 You can read her internship perspectives on the blog page

 Megan’s internship was supported by The Royal Society of Arts.
 MovementWorks offers fixed-term internships: as research for a career change or continuing professional development (CPD).
 Please contact us in regards to Internships and Training Opportunities.
 Applications considered in the first instance, via email with a covering letter expressing interest, background and relevant experience.